saskaak/css-manifesto/src/sections/one-block-one-file.md

+---
-# One block, one file
+title: 2.
+One block, one file
+---

-Each block (block, as in <b class="article__b">B</b>EM) should be in their own file, named after the block class.
+Each _block_ should be in their own file, named after the block class.
 These block files should reside in a single flat directory, separate from the other style files (such as a variable definition file etc.).

-It might be tempting to do put several related blocks in a single file, especially if those block consists of very few lines like this:
+It might be tempting to do put several related blocks in a single file, especially if those block consists of only a few lines like this:

 ```scss
 // _tags.scss